derykmakgill/website/testbtc.md

 Blockstream 'contractor' and Bitcoin Core developer Luke Dashjr joins in and tells a now-deleted Bitcoin Cash account that [Bitcoin Cashers will be jailed.](https://twitter.com/LukeDashjr/status/976677047589396480?s=20)

 >Maybe after some of you start ending up in jail, you'll stop trying to advertise your altcoin as something it isn't (Bitcoin).

 ---

+## 08 June 2018

+A [r/Bitcoin user] (https://www.reddit.com/r/Bitcoin/comments/8pfdjh/bitcoinorgs_new_version_is_live/e0bulzn/)comments on the new Bitcoin.org that removing CoinBase and BitPay is "insane and political."

+>STRONGLY DISAGREE.
+What is the point of this site?
+To educate beginners right?
+Onboard new users?
+How does removal of the two biggest payment processors help with that?

+The post is very popular, and [theymos replies](https://www.reddit.com/r/Bitcoin/comments/8pfdjh/bitcoinorgs_new_version_is_live/e0c90cm/) in a heavily downvoted comment that CoinBase and BitPay have tried to take over Bitcoin.

+>They repeatedly supported attempts to take over Bitcoin, such as "NYA".
+Bitcoin was created to change the world, not to make people lots of money, and bitcoin.org does not need to point people to companies which have proven that they are fundamentally opposed to the principles behind Bitcoin just so that it's easier to "onboard" people.
+That's pump-and-dump thinking, not Bitcoin thinking.

+---